CMSgov/bluebutton-sample-client-nodejs-react/README.md

 1. go to the base directory of the repo
 2. run below to start the server:
    1. yarn --cwd server install
-   2. yarn --cwd server start:dev
+   2. yarn --cwd server start
 3. run below to start the client:
    1. yarn --cwd client install
    2. yarn --cwd client start-native